Karakoram

-The Karakoram (/ˌkɑːrəˈkɔːrəm, ˌkær-/) is a mountain range in the Kashmir region spanning the borders of Pakistan, China, and India, (Note: The sovereignty over the Kashmir region is disputed and the region is partly administered by Pakistan, India and China.) with the northwestern extremity of the range extending to Afghanistan and Tajikistan.
-The range contains four of the fourteen eight-thousanders, the highest of which is K2, the second highest mountain on the Earth.
+The Karakoram (/en/, /ur/) is a mountain range in Asia which spans the borders of Pakistan, China and India, (Note: The sovereignty over the Kashmir region is disputed and the region is partly administered by Pakistan, India and China.) with the north-western extremities extending into Afghanistan and Tajikistan.
+The Karakoram contains four of the fourteen eight-thousanders, the highest of which is K2, the second highest mountain on Earth.

-The Karakoram begins in the Wakhan Corridor in Afghanistan in the west, encompasses the majority of Pakistani-administered Gilgit-Baltistan, and then extends into the Indian-administered Ladakh and Chinese-administered Aksai Chin.
-Most of the Karakoram mountain range is located within the Pakistani-administered Gilgit-Baltistan region, the northern subdivision of the disputed Kashmir.
-The Karakoram is bounded on the east by the Aksai Chin plateau, on the northeast by the edge of the Tibetan Plateau, and on the north by the river valleys of the Yarkand and Karakash rivers, beyond which lie the Kunlun Mountains.
-At the northwest corner are the Pamir Mountains.
-The southern boundary of the Karakoram is formed, west to east, by the Gilgit, Indus, and Shyok rivers, which separate the range from the northwestern end of the Himalaya range proper.
-These rivers flow northwest before making an abrupt turn southwestward towards the plains of Pakistan.
-Roughly in the middle of the Karakoram range is the Karakoram Pass, which was part of a historic trade route between Ladakh and Yarkand that is now inactive.
+The Karakoram begins in the Wakhan Corridor in eastern Afghanistan and extends eastwards into Indian-administered Ladakh and Chinese-administered Aksai Chin, as well as the Chinese province of Xinjiang.
+Most of the Karakoram is located within the Pakistani-administered Gilgit-Baltistan region.
+The Karakoram is bounded on the east by the Aksai Chin plateau, on the north-east by the edge of the Tibetan Plateau, and on the north by the river valleys of the Yarkand and Karakash rivers, beyond which lie the Kunlun Mountains.
+At the north-west corner are the Pamir Mountains, while to the west lies Hindu Kush.
+The southern boundary of the Karakoram is formed west to east by the Gilgit, Indus, and Shyok rivers, which separate the range from the north-western end of the Himalaya.
+These rivers flow north-west before making an abrupt turn south-westwards towards the plains of Pakistan.
+Roughly in the middle of the Karakoram range is the Karakoram Pass, which was part of a now unused trade route between Ladakh and Yarkand.

+The Karakoram lies north of the Kashmir Valley and forms part of the wider mountain system surrounding the valley, together with the Pir Panjal and Zanskar ranges.

 The range is about 500 km in length and is the most glaciated place on Earth outside the polar regions.
 The Siachen Glacier (76 km long) and Biafo Glacier (63 km long) are the second- and third-longest glaciers outside the polar regions.
-The Karakoram is the second-highest mountain range on Earth and part of a complex of ranges that includes the Pamir Mountains, Hindu Kush, and the Indian Himalayas.
+The Karakoram is the second-highest mountain range on Earth and part of a complex of ranges that includes the Pamir Mountains, Hindu Kush, and the Himalayas.
 The range contains eighteen summits higher than 7500 m in elevation, with four above 8000 m which include K2, Gasherbrum I, Broad Peak, and Gasherbrum II.